Bears-R-Us/arkouda/pydoc/file_io/HDF5.md

 - Single File
   - All data is pulled local to the processing root node and saved into one file
 - Distributed Files (Default)
-  - Each file contains the portion of the data local to the locale where the file is being written are saved.
+  - Each file contains the portion of the data local to the locale where the file is being written.
 This results in one file per locale.

 *It is important to note that the file schemas are the same in both cases.*